Veteran or service member rights

-Two Federal laws prohibit discrimination in employment based on your status as a veteran or service member.
-Under one law, you’re protected from discrimination based on your prior service in the uniformed services; current service in the uniformed services; or intent to join the uniformed services.
-This is regardless of whether your employer is a private employer, the Federal Government, a state government, or local government.
-You may also be protected against discrimination under Federal law if you are an employee of a Federal contractor or subcontractor and meet the definition of a “protected veteran.”
-Additionally, under both laws, your employer is also prohibited from discriminating against you because of your attempt to enforce your rights or someone else’s rights.
-This means your employer may not take any adverse action against you because of your status as a veteran or service member or because you have attempted to enforce your rights, or someone else’s rights, as a veteran or service member.
+Two federal laws prohibit discrimination in employment based on your status as a veteran or service member.
+Under the Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA), you’re protected from discrimination based on your prior service in the uniformed services; current service in the uniformed services; or intent to join the uniformed services.
+This is regardless of whether your employer is a private employer, the federal government, a state government, or local government.
+You may also be protected against discrimination under the Vietnam Era Veterans’ Readjustment Assistance Act of 1974 (VEVRAA).
+If you are an employee of a federal contractor or subcontractor and meet the definition of a “protected veteran.”
+Additionally, under both laws, your employer is also prohibited from retaliating against you because of your attempt to enforce your rights or someone else’s rights.

 For example, your current or any future employer cannot:

 - fail to give you benefits that others received either while you were at work or while you were deployed